Hayden Hurst

-Hayden Randle Hurst (born August 24, 1993) is an American professional football tight end.
+Hayden Randle Hurst (born August 24, 1993) is an American former professional football player who was a tight end for seven seasons in the National Football League (NFL).
 He played college football for the South Carolina Gamecocks and was selected by the Baltimore Ravens in the first round of the 2018 NFL draft.
+Hurst also played for the Atlanta Falcons, Cincinnati Bengals, Carolina Panthers, and Los Angeles Chargers.

 Early life

 Hurst attended The Bolles School in Jacksonville, Florida.
-He played football and baseball for the Bulldogs athletic teams.
-He graduated in 2012.
+He played football and baseball for the Bulldogs athletic teams and graduated in 2012.
+Hurst underwent Tommy John surgery at just 14 years old after his "elbow gave out."
+He was teammates in high school with Austin Slater and DJ Stewart.
 Hurst was chosen by the Pittsburgh Pirates in the 17th round of the 2012 MLB draft and signed with the Pirates for a $400,000 signing bonus, turning down a baseball scholarship from Florida State.
 Hurst played two seasons in the Pirates organization before walking onto South Carolina's football team.
 In his only minor league pitching appearance, Hurst walked five batters and threw two wild pitches in one-third of an inning.
-Hurst gave up baseball because he was afflicted by "the yips."
+He gave up baseball because he was afflicted by "the yips."

 College career

-In 2015, as a true freshman, Hurst played in all 12 of South Carolina's games, catching eight passes for 106 yards.
+As a true freshman at the University of South Carolina in 2015, Hurst played in all 12 of the Gamecocks games, catching eight passes for 106 yards.

-In 2016, as a sophomore, Hurst played in all 13 games, catching at least one pass in each.
+As a sophomore in 2016, Hurst played in all 13 games, catching at least one pass in each.
 He caught a career high seven passes against Kentucky.
 In total, Hurst caught 48 passes for 616 yards.
 He was awarded a scholarship the following spring.

-In 2017, as a junior, Hurst once again played in all 13 games (including the 2018 Outback Bowl), catching 41 passes for 567 yards and two touchdowns.
+As a junior in 2017, Hurst once again played in all 13 games (including the 2018 Outback Bowl), catching 41 passes for 567 yards and two touchdowns.
 He was unanimously named to the 2017 All-Southeastern Conference football team.
 Hurst declared for the 2018 NFL draft on December 7, 2017, nearly a month before the 2018 Outback Bowl against Michigan.
 Hurst recorded three receptions for 41 yards in the 2018 Outback Bowl for a 26–19 South Carolina victory over Michigan.